jtsternberg/LocalGPT/README.md

 ```

 When you start a chat session, the content of these files will be loaded and included in the system prompt that is sent to the LLM.
 This allows the GPT to use the information in the files to inform its responses.

+### Manual Configuration

+You can create a `[name]/gpt.json` file yourself.
+Review the [`examples/pizza-pro-gemini-2.5-flash/gpt.json` file](./examples/pizza-pro-gemini-2.5-flash/gpt.json) for an example of the structure.